Robert Dugger: Seattle Mariners (second stint)

 On December 7, 2020, Dugger was claimed off waivers by the Seattle Mariners.
 On February 19, 2021, Dugger was designated for assignment after the signing of Ken Giles was made official.
-On February 23, Dugger was sent down to the Triple-A level Tacoma Rainers.
-On April 15, 2021, Dugger was selected to the active 40-man roster ahead of a doubleheader against the Baltimore Orioles.
-In 12 games for the Mariners in 2021, Dugger posted a 7.36 ERA with 19 strikeouts.
-On August 22, Dugger was designated for assignment by the Mariners.
-On August 24, Dugger cleared waivers and was assigned outright to the Triple-A Tacoma Rainers.
+He cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on February 23.
+On April 15, Dugger was selected to the active 40-man roster ahead of a doubleheader against the Baltimore Orioles.
+In 12 games for the Mariners during the year, Dugger recorded a 7.36 ERA with 19 strikeouts.
+On August 22, Dugger was designated for assignment by the Mariners again.
+On August 24, Dugger cleared waivers and was assigned outright to Triple-A Tacoma.

 Tampa Bay Rays

 On March 24, 2022, Dugger signed a minor league deal with the Tampa Bay Rays.

-On May 2, 2022 Tampa Bay Rays designated him for assignment.
+He was assigned to the Triple-A Durham Bulls to begin the year, and was selected to Tampa Bay's active roster on May 1.
+He allowed three runs on eight hits with seven strikeouts across 5 1/3 innings, and was designated for assignment the following day.

 Cincinnati Reds

 On May 4, 2022, the Cincinnati Reds claimed Dugger off waivers.

-On May 9, 2022, the Reds designated him for assignment.
+On May 9, the Reds designated him for assignment.
 On May 10, Dugger cleared waivers and was sent outright to the Triple-A Louisville Bats.

 On May 12, Dugger was re-selected to the active roster.
 However, he didn't make an appearance for the Reds before he was designated for assignment again on May 14.
 On May 16, he cleared waivers and again returned to Louisville.

 On July 7, the Reds yet again selected Dugger's contract.
-On July 8, the Reds designated him for assignment and was sent outright to Triple-A. On October 4, Dugger was once again designated for assignment.
+The next day, the Reds designated him for assignment and sent him outright to Triple-A. Dugger was selected to the major league roster for a third time on August 5 to make a start against the Milwaukee Brewers.
+On October 4, Dugger was once again designated for assignment.
+He cleared waivers and was sent outright to Louisville on October 6.
+However, Dugger rejected the outright assignment and instead elected free agency the same day.

+Texas Rangers

+On March 29, 2023, Dugger signed a minor league contract with the Texas Rangers organization.
+He spent the year with the Triple-A Round Rock Express, registering a 7–10 record and 4.31 ERA with 143 strikeouts in 146 1/3 innings pitched.
+Dugger became a free agent following the season on November 6.

+SSG Landers

+On November 27, 2023, Dugger signed with the SSG Landers of the KBO League.
+In 6 starts in 2024, he struggled to an 0–3 record and 12.71 ERA with 18 strikeouts across 22 2/3 innings pitched.
+Dugger was released by SSG on April 27, 2024.